Research Models

 • Dopamine Deficiency at

-Overall striatal levels of dopamine did not significantly differ from levels in wild-type mice at two to three months or eight to nine months of age.
+Overall striatal levels of dopamine did not significantly differ from levels in wild-type mice at 2-3 months or 8-9 months of age.

 • Neuronal Loss at